galaxyproject/galaxy-hub/src/news/2021-03-galaxy-update/index.md

 After the success of the first [‘Galaxy-ELIXIR webinar series: FAIR data and Open Infrastructures to tackle the COVID-19 pandemic’](https://elixir-europe.org/events/webinar-galaxy-elixir-covid19) last spring, the Galaxy community has been running a second Galaxy-ELIXIR webinar series on [‘Open Data Infrastructures to tackle COVID-19 pandemic’](https://elixir-europe.org/events/2nd-galaxy-elixir-webinar-series).

 In this second edition, and for six consecutive weeks, speakers from all around the globe have been describing the latest Galaxy developments for working with SARS-CoV-2 data.
-If you missed them, the recordings are now available osn the [ELIXIR Europe YouTube channel](https://www.youtube.com/c/ELIXIREurope).
+If you missed them, the recordings are now available on the [ELIXIR Europe YouTube channel](https://www.youtube.com/c/ELIXIREurope).

 <img class="card-img-bottom" src="/src/images/logos/elixir-logo-big-wide.png" alt="Galaxy-ELIXIR webinar series" />
 </div>